boazbk/tcs/lec_02_representation.md

 For example, a representation scheme for natural numbers is a function $E:\N \rightarrow \{0,1\}^*$.
 Of course, we cannot merely represent all numbers as the string "$0011$" (for example).
 A minimal requirement is that if two numbers $x$ and $x'$ are different then they would be represented by different strings.
-That is, $E$ is _one to one_ (later on in this book we might need representations with additional properties, such as being easy to compute).
+Another way to say this, is that we require the encoding function $E$ to be _one to one_.

 ### Representing natural numbers.

-We start with the most simple setting of a representation scheme, which is the task of representing natural numbers.
+We now show how we can represent natural numbers as binary strings.
-Over the years people have represented numbers in a variety of ways, including Roman numerals, the decimal system, as well as many other ways.
+Over the years people have represented numbers in a variety of ways, including Roman numerals, tally marks, our own Hindu-Arabic  decimal system, and many others.
+We can use any one of those as well as many others to represent a number as a string.^[For example, we could represent a number $x$ by first breaking it apart to its decimal digits, and then represent each digit as a binary string corresponding to its graphical representation (see [bitmapdigitsfig](){.ref}).]
+However, for the sake of concreteness,  we use the _binary basis_ as our default representation of natural numbers as strings.
+For example, we represent the number six as the string $110$ since $1\cdot 2^{2} + 1 \cdot 2^1 + 0 \cdot 2^0 = 6$, and similarly we represent the number thirty-five as the string $y = 100011$ which satisfies $\sum_{i=0}^5 y_i \cdot 2^{|y|-i} = 35$.^[We could have equally well reversed the order so as to represent $35$ by the string $y'=110001$ satisfying $\sum_{i=0}^5 y'_i\cdot 2^i = 35$.
+Such low level choices will not make a difference in this course.
+A related (though not identical) distinction is the [Big Endian vs. Little Endian](https://betterexplained.com/articles/understanding-big-and-little-endian-byte-order/) representation for integers in computing architectures.]
+Some more examples are given in the table below.

 ![Representing each one the digits $0,1,2,\ldots,9$ as a $12\times 8$ bitmap image, which can be thought of as a string in $\{0,1\}^{96}$.
 Using this scheme we can represent a natural number $x$ of $n$ decimal digits as a string in $\{0,1\}^{96n}$.
 Image taken from [blog post of A. C. Andersen](http://blog.andersen.im/2010/12/autonomous-neural-development-and-pruning/).](../figure/digitsbitmap.png){#bitmapdigitsfig .margin  }

-There are a great many ways to represent natural numbers as binary strings.
-For example, we could represent a number $x$ by breaking it apart to its decimal digits, and represent each one as a binary string corresponding to its graphical representation (see [bitmapdigitsfig](){.ref}).
-However, for the sake of concreteness,  we will use the _binary basis_ as our default representation of natural numbers as strings.
-For example, will represent the number six as the string $y=110$, which satisfies $y_0\cdot 2^{2} + y_1 \cdot 2^1 + y_2 \cdot 2^0 = 6$, and similarly we represent the number thirty-five as the string $y'= 100011$ which satisfies $\sum_{i=0}^5 y_i \cdot 2^{|y|-i} = 35$.^[We could have equally well reversed the order so as to represent $35$ by the string $y=110001$ satisfying $\sum_i y_i\cdot 2^i = 35$.
-Such low level choices will not make a difference in this course.
-A related (though not identical) distinction is the [Big Endian vs. Little Endian](https://betterexplained.com/articles/understanding-big-and-little-endian-byte-order/) representation for integers in computing architectures.]

 | **Number (decimal representation)** | **Number (binary representation)** |
 |-------------------------------------|------------------------------------|